-The most robust estimates of short-term movements in estimates derived from the Labour Force Survey (LFS) are obtained by comparing the estimates for March to May 2015 with the estimates for December 2014 to February 2015, which were first published on 17 April 2015.
-This provides a more robust estimate than comparing with the estimates for February to April 2015.
-This is because the March and April data are included within both estimates, so effectively observed differences are those between the individual months of February and May 2015.
-The LFS is sampled such that it is representative of the UK population over a 3 month period, not for single month periods.
+The most robust estimates of short-term movements in estimates derived from the Labour Force Survey (LFS) are obtained by comparing the estimates for April to June 2015 with the estimates for January to March 2015, which were first published on 13 May 2015.
+This provides a more robust estimate than comparing with the estimates for March to May 2015.
+This is because the April and May data are included within both estimates, so observed differences are only between March and June 2015.
+The LFS is representative of the UK population over a 3 month period, not for single month periods.